Thursday, September 19, 2013

 Don't Sleep

 Up to now, my understanding of the Energiewende was that the main problem was energy storage when changing from fossil or nuclear to renewable energy sources.
-The wind may not blow, and the sun not shine when the demand for electrical power is high.
-Renewable energy generated at times of increased production and low consumption must be stored and retrievable on demand.
+The wind may not blow, and the sun may not shine when the demand for electrical power is high.
+Renewable energy generated during periods of high production and low consumption must be stored and retrievable on demand.
 In the case of Germany, an aggravating factor is the spatial distribution of renewable energy.
-Wind parks generating lots of electricity are situated in the north while the power is needed in the south.
+Wind parks generating lots of electricity are situated in the north, while the power is needed in the south.
 New direct current lines must be built, meaning an investment of several billion euros over the coming years.

-You can imagine my frustration when I read the other day that a pump storage hydro power station (PSHPS) planned in the south of the Black Forest near Atdorf may not be built.
-The reason is that due to the present overproduction of electricity, even the 30 existing PSHPSs with their total potential power of 7 gigawatts are no longer profitable in Germany.
+You can imagine my frustration when I read the other day that a pumped-storage hydropower station (PSHPS) planned in the south of the Black Forest near Atdorf may not be built.
+The reason is that, due to the current overproduction of electricity, even the 30 existing PSHPSs, with a total potential power of 7 gigawatts, are no longer profitable in Germany.
 As an example, a written-off PSHPS near Dresden from 1926 is mentioned.
-In 2009 the unit generated power for 2800 hours, whereas in 2012, the number of operating hours was only 280.
-No wonder the electricity company has no interest in necessary and urgent installation renovations.
+In 2009, the unit generated power for 2800 hours, whereas in 2012, it operated for only 280 hours.
+No wonder the electricity company has no interest in the necessary and urgent installation and renovation work.
 Under these circumstances, it was evident that private electricity companies wanted to avoid investing 1.7 billion euros in a new PSHPS at Atdorf.

 Europe's biggest existing PSHPS, the Schluchseewerk, with a power of 1800 megawatts